 Rotator Cuff Injuries

-The rotator cuff is essential for free movement of the shoulder.
+The rotator cuff is essential for the free movement of the shoulder.
 Individuals can typically identify a rotator cuff issue if they experience stiffness in their movement.
 They might also notice shoulder pain while sleeping on the involved side.

 Rotator cuff injuries worsen with overhead activities, making this injury common in sports like swimming and gymnastics.
 Pitchers and tennis players also experience this injury due to their typical range of motion.